 The country’s process to shift its analog broadcasting to digital was prolonged to 2018.
-Consequently, the 3,300 Russian TV channels are transmitted without needing a mandatory license.
+Consequently, 3,300 Russian TV channels are transmitted without needing a mandatory license.
 Cable TV is the norm in Russia, with all providers offering various packages.
-The majority of residential buildings have aerials mounted to their roofs and receive 15 channels for free.
+The vast majority of residential buildings have aerials mounted to their roofs and receive 15 channels for free.

 Russia also has various major cable and satellite TV providers.
 Channels are typically in English, but you can also buy Smart TVs with subtitles.
 The leading satellite TV provider in Russia is Tricolour TV which offers packages of up to 151 channels, starting at around RUB 1,200 a year.

 Another TV provider OnLime (Rostelcom) offers packages starting with a basic 129 channels priced at RUB 320 per month.
 They offer packages that include English language channels.

 Most apartments in major cities already have these services.
 However, if a new tenant or owner wants to change providers, the application can be completed online, by telephone, or visiting the company’s office.
 About five to seven working days are required for new installations; contracts don’t have a date of duration indicated, so it gives the possibility to cancel with a 10-day notice.
 Bills for Russian television can be paid online, in the offices of the service provider, at designated payment machines, or over the phone.